 What does the competition charge, and what are clients willing to pay for?
 Then create your pricing structure and build the room for negotiation.

 But finding the right kind of work and getting hired is a big challenge!

 There are lots of opportunities but knowing what’s legit is key, as well as applying for jobs where you are a good fit.
 Similarly, employers and clients don’t want freelancers who might misrepresent their skills and experience, so vetted or verified freelancers stand a better chance and command better prices.

-Where can you find good freelance jobs and opportunities online?
+Where can you find top freelance jobs and opportunities online?

 Check out these top freelance websites to find the kind of work that’s right for you.
 You can choose from the 2 main categories or be a part of both.

 Connectivity Platforms – enable connections between freelancers are employers in different ways.
 It needs more effort (and usually better skills) on your part, but the possibility of success is higher.

 Job Boards – these are a collection of available gigs or offer some degree of curation.
 Many have keyword searches and filters.
 You need to do your homework and apply.